-To our knowledge, very few studies have ever focused on the important role that erroneous eyewitness testimonies and hence, false memories, might have played in legal proceedings in China.
-To examine this issue more closely, we selected the China National Knowledge Infrastructure (CNKI) Database, which covers 10,267 Chinese academic journals (almost all academic journals in China), and the CNKI Masters’ Theses Database and Doctoral Dissertations Database to search for literature on false memories and eyewitness testimony at the time of this writing.
-The following keywords were selected to search for the literature: Eyewitness, eyewitness testimony, eyewitness memory, false memory, eyewitness events, children witnesses, or memory distortions.
-This literature search resulted in 18 papers and six theses/dissertations concerning eyewitness memory, seven papers on eyewitness identification, and nine papers on child witnesses, dated from 1991 to 2016.
-After reviewing these papers, we found that not one paper specifically looked at the relationship between legal cases and false memories.
-This suggests that in the Chinese psychological literature, the topic of false memories in the courtroom has not attracted much attention, although we know from many cases in other countries that false memories is an important source of wrongful convictions (Garrett, 2011; Loftus, 2013).
-Based on this observation and the Chinese cases reviewed earlier, it is likely that false memories might have affected testimonies in Chinese cases as well.
+To the best of the researchers’ knowledge, very few studies have focused on the important role that erroneous eyewitness testimonies and accordingly, false memories might have played in legal proceedings in China.
+To examine this issue more closely, the China National Knowledge Infrastructure (CNKI) Database, which covers 10,267 Chinese academic journals, that is, almost all the academic journals in China, and the CNKI Masters’ Theses Database and Doctoral Dissertations Database were employed to search for literature on false memories and eyewitness testimony at the time of writing this review.
+The following keywords were selected to search for the relevant literature: eyewitness, eyewitness testimony, eyewitness memory, false memory, eyewitness events, children witnesses, and memory distortions.
+The literature search yielded 18 papers and six theses/dissertations on eyewitness memory, seven papers on eyewitness identification and nine papers on child witnesses, dated from 1991 to 2016.
+A review of the literature showed that none of the papers specifically examined the relationship between legal cases and false memories.
+This suggests that in the Chinese psychological literature, the topic of false memories in the courtroom has not attracted much attention.
+However, from an examination of many cases in other countries, it is apparent that false memories are an important source of wrongful convictions (Garrett, 2011; Loftus, 2013).
+Based on this observation as well as the Chinese cases reviewed previously, it is possible that false memories might have also affected the testimonies in Chinese cases.

-The Fallibility of Memory
+The fallibility of memory

 The idea that memory can be easily distorted has been examined by relying on false memory paradigms in which false memories are produced suggestively or spontaneously.
-Loftus (1975) first demonstrated how leading questions could impact eyewitness reports by using the misinformation paradigm.
-Basically, the misinformation paradigm consists of three stages.
-First, in the encoding phase, participants generally view a video depicting an event such as a crime or an accident.
-Then participants are exposed to misleading information (e.g., in the form of statements or leading questions).
+Loftus (1975) first demonstrated how leading questions could have an effect on eyewitness reports by employing the misinformation paradigm.
+The misinformation paradigm consists of three stages.
+In the first stage, the encoding phase, participants generally view a video that depicts an event such as a crime or an accident.
+Secondly, participants are exposed to misleading information, for example, in the form of statements or leading questions.
 Finally, in the memory retrieval phase, participants are asked to recall details from the witnessed event.
-In a pioneering experiment, Loftus (1975) tested 40 college students who watched a 3-min videotape depicting eight demonstrators who disrupted a class and then left the classroom.
-After the videotape, half of the participants received subtle misinformation by asking them a misleading question: “was the leader of four demonstrators a male?”.
-The other half was asked: “was the leader of the twelve demonstrators a male?”.
-One week later, all participants were interviewed about the number of demonstrators in the videotape.
-The first group falsely recalled on average two more demonstrators than the second group (average 8.85 compared with 6.4).
+In a pioneering experiment, Loftus (1975) tested 40 college students who watched a three-minute videotape that illustrated eight demonstrators disrupting a class before leaving the classroom.
+After watching the videotape, half of the participants received subtle misinformation in that they were asked a misleading question, namely, if the leader of the four demonstrators was a male.
+The other participants were asked if the leader of the 12 demonstrators was a male.
+One week later, all the participants were asked about the number of demonstrators in the videotape.
+On average, the first group falsely recalled two more demonstrators than the second group (average 8.85 compared to 6.4).